juice-shop/pwning-juice-shop/part3/contribution.md

 ### Executing the tests

 ```
-npm test
+npm test           # check for code style violations and run all unit tests
+npm run frisby     # run all API integration tests
-npm run protractor
+npm run protractor # run all end-to-end tests
 ```

-`npm test` will first check for code style violations and then run all unit/integration tests. `npm run protractor` will run all e2e tests.
-These require a locally installed Google Chrome browser and and internet access.
+The end-to-end tests require a locally installed Google Chrome browser and internet access to be able to pass.

 #### Run the mutation tests